JUNE 6 – AUGUST 5, 2016 (9 weeks)

 All applicants will be notified of the Selection Committee's decision by email in early/mid April.
 Please see the application homepage for this year’s specific date.

 We encourage applications from research-oriented undergraduates whose participation will add to the diversity of researchers in the sciences.
 The federal government, through the National Institutes of Health, provides standard defined categories of groups of individuals who may be underrepresented in health-related sciences.
 For the official designations of these groups, please see this list of definitions.
-Our program may offer some additional assistance to the most qualified applicants from any of these recognized categories.
-If you self-identify as a member of one of these groups, please contact Dawn Tindall at dtindall[at]princeton[dot]edu for information about possible additional resources available to you.

 The program runs for nine weeks starting in early-mid June.
 Please see the summer internship program page for this summer’s start and end dates.